DMTrack: Spatio-Temporal Multimodal Tracking via Dual-Adapter: Methodology

 In contrast to image-level paradigms that rely on a single template image and a single search image as input, we construct a template memory bank $M \in \mathbb{R}^{T \times 3 \times H_z \times W_z}$ using historical frames.
 This memory bank, combined with a search frame $X \in \mathbb{R}^{3 \times H_x \times W_x}$, forms our input, thereby lifting the foundation model to the video level.
 As illustrated in Fig.~\ref{fig:arch}, our framework processes dual-modality video streams $\{Z_{RGB}^1, Z_{RGB}^2, \ldots, Z_{RGB}^k, X_{RGB}\}$ and $\{Z_{XM}^1, Z_{XM}^2, \ldots, Z_{XM}^k, X_{XM}\}$, which are temporally synchronized and spatially aligned.
 The core operation within the frozen transformer layers of each modality branch can be formulated as follows:

 where $XM$ denotes the X modality (Thermal, Event, and Depth). $k$ is the length of the memory bank.
 By employing a uniform interval sampling strategy for frame selection, our method enables robust temporal information modeling while maintaining a uniform number of sampled frames.
 We avoid temporal propagation when incorporating temporal context, as it may lead to overfitting given the limited scale of multimodal training data.
 With such designs, we simplify the video-level tracking pipeline, significantly reducing memory consumption during training and demonstrating that the memory bank is sufficient to provide robust spatio-temporal cues.
-Ablation study on Template Memory sampling strategy is detailed in Appendix~\ref{sec:sup1} due to limited space.